LikewindANDcloud/TecnicalDocument/README.txt

-this repository is for store my tecnical document
+this repository is for store my tecnical document.